CZ-NIC/knot-resolver/daemon/bindings/cache.rst

    multiple systemd units, and a shared tmpfs space could be used up by other applications, leading to ``SIGBUS`` errors during runtime.

-Mounting the cache directory as tmpfs_ is recommended approach.
+Mounting the cache directory as tmpfs_ is the recommended approach.
 Make sure to use appropriate ``size=`` option and don't forget to adjust the size in the config file as well.

 .. code-block:: none